Solving generic parametric linear matrix inequalities: Practical experiments

 When $n\geq 2$, our implementation succeeds for examples where quantifier elimination in Maple 2024.2 and Wolfram 14.2 either fails due to lack of memory or does not terminate after \(48\) hours.
 This illustrates the benefit of our approach on this range of problems.

 \paragraph*{Acknowledgements.}

 Simone Naldi is supported by the ANR Project ANR-21-CE48-0006-01 ``HYPERSPACE''.
 Adrien Taylor is supported by the European Union (ERC grant CASPER 101162889).
 The French government also partly funded this work under the management of Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 ``PR[AI]RIE-PSAI''.
 Mohab Safey El Din and Weijia Wang are supported by the ANR Project ANR-22-CE91-0007 ``EAGLES''.
-We also thank the MFO — Mathematisches Forschungsinstitut Oberwolfach.
-This collaboration started there during the workshop Real Algebraic Geometry with a View toward Koopman Operator Methods, organized by Didier Henrion, Salma Kuhlmann, Igor Mezic and Victor Vinnikov.
+This collaboration started during the workshop \emph{Conic Linear Optimization for Computer-Assisted Proofs} in April 2022 at the Mathematisches Forschungsinstitut Oberwolfach (MFO), organized by Etienne de Klerk, Didier Henrion, Frank Vallentin and Angelika Wiegele.
 Special thanks to Didier Henrion for his stimulating and helpful discussions as well as his encouragements to develop this research track.
 Views and opinions expressed are however those of the authors only.